 Summary: Christians disagree on this question.
-Some Christians (Evangelicals) believe that yes, Mary had other children after Jesus was both.
+Some Christians (Evangelicals) believe that yes, Mary had other children after Jesus was born.
 Others (Catholics, Orthodox) believe that Mary had only one child (Jesus) and did not in fact have marital relations with Joseph.
+The early Protestants (Luther, Calvin) also believed that Mary never had other children after Jesus was born.
 This article discusses why Christians disagree on what seems to be a simple question.

 It seems like a simple and basic question: “Did Mary have other children?”
 It is almost the same question as “Did Jesus have uterine brothers and sisters?”

 For many Christians, the answer is obvious, because there are several references to people called “brother(s)” and “sisters” of Jesus, for instance in Mark 6:3:

 KJV Mark 6:3 Is not this the carpenter, the son of Mary, the brother (Greek: adelphoi) of James, and Joses, and of Juda, and Simon? and are not his sisters here with us?
 And they were offended at him.

 This verse seems to settle things for many readers of the Bible: Jesus did have brothers and sisters, which means that Mary had other children after Jesus was born.
 Some also point to Matthew 1:25 which reads:

 KJV Matthew 1:25 And [Joseph] knew her not till she had brought forth her firstborn son: and he called his name JESUS.

 This seems so plain, in the English translation at least, that many Christians (mostly Evangelicals) wonder who in his or her right mind who would want to dispute this.